 The Risk based Road Restraint Systems Standard does not follow the traditional standard format.
 The Standard has two parts that must be used together,

-- The written Standard CD377 'Requirement for Road Restraint Systems', which contains some mandatory requirements but gives mainly advice and guidance and the
+- The written Standard CD377 'Requirement for Road Restraint Systems', which contains some mandatory requirements and the

 - 'Road Restraint Risk Assessment Process (RRRAP)', which enables the Designer for each site/scheme to establish the need for a vehicle restraint and, if so, its performance requirements.

-The RRRAP provides the designer with a tool to assist in the provision of a safe road design for hazards that are sited adjacent to the carriageway. v3.0 is a cloud hosted tool.
+The RRRAP provides the designer with a tool to assist in the provision of a safe road design for hazards that are sited adjacent to the carriageway. v3.0 onwards are cloud hosted tools.

 The RRRAP tool provides the client an auditable record of the roadside in the form of a list of roadside furniture, structures, water hazards, roads, railways and other features which pose a hazard to errant vehicles that have left the carriageway.
 It also provides a record of the solution the designer has optimised through the process of hazard design, moving or removing hazards, specifying setback – working width combinations and benefit cost analysis for installation specification and future maintenance.